 Random read may not be a good idea when the data is not on an SSD.
-We can also dump the dataset into one single LMDB file and read it sequentially.
+In this case, we can also dump the dataset into one single LMDB file and read it sequentially.

 The above script builds a DataFlow which produces jpeg-encoded ImageNet data.